SkyNetRu/qalendar/docs/guide.md

 Dark mode is enabled in one out of two ways:
 1. User system preferences
-2. Set programmatically, by adding the inline style `style="color-scheme: dark"` to a parent element.
+2. Set programmatically, by adding in config param `styleMode` with value `dark`.

 ::: tip
 If the rest of your application does not have a dark mode, you might want to instruct Qalendar never switch to its own dark mode, even when user system settings tell it so.
-You can prevent this by wrapping it in an element with the inline style `style="color-scheme: light"`.
+You can prevent this by set in config param `styleMode` with value `light`.
 :::

 ## Basic configuration